AdarshSrivatsa98/Calculator-Behaviour/division.md

 And I press "equals"
 And I repeat divide(Right,Left)

-Then: I see the same result
+Then: I see the different result

 ## Scenario: Division when both operands are 0